 Past life regression is a very safe, gentle, and natural process.
-The unconscious mind, where past life memories reside, is selective in what it releases to the conscious mind: it will allow the person to go as deeply and as far as they need to go, and no further.
+The unconscious mind, where past life memories reside, is selective in what it releases to the conscious mind: it will allow the person to go as deeply and as far as they need to go.

-Watch a video where Kemila talks about “wishful thinking” v.s. real memory recall.
+Watch a video where Kemila talks about “wishful thinking” v.s. a real memory recall.

 Q: How should I experience dying, if I lived before?

-A: According to Dr. Helen Wambach‘s research and my own hundreds of hours case works, for over 90% of people, death was the best part of the regression.
-Again and again they reported how pleasant it was to die.
-79% experienced a deep calm and peace after death, and many felt a joy in being released from the body–so much joy that they wept during the regression.
-A majority reported afterwards that they had lost their fear of death in their current life.
+A: According to Dr. Helen Wambach‘s research and my own case works, for over 90% of people, after death was the best part of the regression.
+One can experience a deep calm and peace, and many feel a joy in being released from the body.
+A lot of people reported afterwards that they had lost their fear of death in their current life.